-Defined as those who self-reported as Black or African American, Hispanic or Latino, American Indian, Alaska Native or Pacific Islander, or who identified as two or more races
+\\\ Defined as those who self-reported as Black or African American, Hispanic or Latino, American Indian, Alaska Native or Pacific Islander, or

 Environmental Sustainability

 As a biopharmaceutical company focused on improving the health of humanity, we have an important role to play in creating a more sustainable planet.
 We know that public health is inextricably linked to our planet's health.
 In 2021, we took meaningful steps forward to collect baseline data across our most important areas of focus in environmental management.
 We established important tools and strategies to begin setting targets that drive positive environmental performance.